Mad Dog

 Severn Valley Railway re-opens as flood repairs are completed - Mad Dog locations accessible again

-Repairs to the line damage caused to the Severn Valley Railway by flooding in June and July 2007 (see below) has now been completed.
+REPAIRS TO THE line damage caused to the Severn Valley Railway by flooding in June and July 2007 (see below) has now been completed.
 On 21 March 2008, the line between Bridgnorth and Kidderminster fully re-opened, meaning that the Mad Dog (Hampton Loade), Bridgehead (Highley) and Law of the Jungle (Country Park Halt) Survivors filming locations are again accessible by rail.

 Details of the 2008 Severn Valley Railway timetable can be found here.
 Donations to the appeal to raise funds to cover the substantial repair costs can still be made online here.